 Federal revenues are federal apportionments that are allocated to projects in the planning area.
 This includes the Surface Transportation Program (STBGP), National Highway Performance Program (NHPP), Highway Safety Improvement Program (HSIP), Transportation Alternative Program (TAP), Recreational Trails, and discretionary programs.
-State revenues include revenue from state motor fuel taxes (commonly referred to as HB170 funds) and any other discretionary programs.
+State revenues include revenue from state motor fuel taxes and any other discretionary programs.

 Revenues for 2020 to 2045 were assumed based on the past five years of funding allocated for projects in the MPA.
 The funding allocation amounts were gathered from the FY14-18 through FY18-21 Transportation Improvement Programs (TIPs) and the FY15-18 and FY18-21 GDOT State TIPs.
 The revenues were averaged from the 2014-2018 five-year period and the average served as the 2019 base year assumption.
 The base year amount was then forecast to grow at a rate of 1% annually.
 This rate is also used in the Georgia Department of Transportation's (GDOT) 2020-2045 projections.
+Based on this it is estimated, within reason, that the available funding from Federal, State and Transit revenue will total \$808,340,290.82.